-K-Pop star Goo Hara found dead in Seoul | DW | 24.11.2019
+K-pop star Goo Hara found dead in Seoul | DW | 24.11.2019

-The body of a 28-year-old Korean pop singer Goo Hara was discovered at her home in Seoul, South Korean police have said.
-Last month, a close friend of Goo Hara's and fellow K-Pop star Sulli also passed away.
+The body of 28-year-old Korean pop singer Goo Hara has been discovered at her home in Seoul, according to police.
+The news follows the recent death of her close friend Sulli, another K-pop star and actress.

 Her body was discovered in her apartment in southern Seoul, authorities added.
 The cause of death was still under investigation.

-The K-Pop star was hospitalized in May after her manager found her, unconscious, in her home.
-The day before, the singer posted "Goodbye" on her Instagram account.
-Goo has been engaged in a public row with her ex-boyfriend, who had threatened to release a sex video of her.
+The K-pop star was hospitalized in May after her manager found her, unconscious, in her home.
+The day before, the singer had posted the word "Goodbye" on her Instagram account.
+Goo has been engaged in a public row with her ex-boyfriend, who has threatened to release a sex video.

 String of suicides

 The 28-year-old singer also complained of depression and spoke out against cyberbullying.
-Her close friend, fellow singer and actress Sulli, is believed to have committed suicide last month.
+Her close friend, fellow singer and actress Sulli, is believed to have committed suicide in October.

 "I hope Jin-ri is now in a place where she can do whatever she wants," Goo wrote on her Instagram page at the time, using Sulli's real name.